JakubKorytko/images-cloud/README.md

     target: production
 ```

-If you want to build the production version of the app without docker (for example, to deploy it to a hosting service), check the `Dockerfile` files in both `client` and `server` directories for the required steps.
+If you want to build the production version of the app without docker (for example, to deploy it to a hosting service),
+check the `Dockerfile` files in both `client` and `server` directories
+and the `docker-compose.yml` file for the required steps.
+(You also need to handle the environment variables and install the dependencies yourself in this case.)

 ## Tests